The Chinese remainder theorem is about solutions to congruences. To start, suppose we have the following linear congruence:

 $$ \begin{align*} x \equiv y &\pmod{m_1} \\ x \equiv y &\pmod{m_2} \end{align*} $$

-But equations imply \(x - y\) is divisible by \(m_1\) and \(m_2\).
-But \(m_1\) and \(m_2\) are coprime so \(x-y\) must also be divisible by the product \(m_1m_2\) which means that
+The first equation implies \(x - y\) is divisible by \(m_1\).
+The second equation implies that \(x-y\) is by \(m_2\).
+But \(m_1\) and \(m_2\) are coprime so \(x-y\) must also be divisible by the product \(m_1m_2\).
+This means that

 $$ \begin{align*} x \equiv y \pmod{m_1m_2} \end{align*} $$